dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 * _Parent_ ([HasCustomDebugInformation](#HasCustomDebugInformation) coded index)
 * _Kind_ (Guid heap index)
 * _Value_ (Blob heap index)

+The table is required to be sorted by _Parent_.

 Kind is an id defined by the tool producing the information.